wmora/wmora.github.io/_posts/2014-06-07-a-running-game-with-libgdx-part-2.md

 ```

 Our dodging functionality is done!
 Run the game and go ahead and touch and hold the left side of the screen; you should now be able to dodge.
 The jump functionality stays the same.
-The video shows how the game is working at this point (ignore the title, the original game name was modified before the first release):
+The video shows how the game is working at this point:

 <iframe width="320" height="266" src="http://www.youtube.com/embed/mTqXzjK4WLY" frameborder="0" allowfullscreen></iframe>